ssgalactic/Netflix_Data_Exploration/README.md

 ## About

 Netflix, Inc. is an American streaming service and production company, offering a vast library of films and TV series, including Netflix Originals.
 As of March 31, 2023, it has 232.5 million paid memberships in over 190 countries.
-Founded by Reed Hastings and Marc Randolph in 1997, Netflix started as a DVD rental business before shifting to streaming in 2007, transforming home entertainment.
+Founded by Reed Hastings and Marc Randolph in 1997, Netflix started as a DVD rental business before shifting to streaming in 2007, transforming home .

 ### Dataset Features